backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/X-Ray.md

 - *Annotations*: *Key Value pairs* used to **index traces** and use with *filters*
 	- Upto *50 annotations* per trace.
 - *Metadata*: *Key Value pairs*, **not indexed**, not used for searching
+	- *User defined data* not used for indexing.

 > [!note]- Trace > Segments > Sub segments